 “A dog, you say?”
 The woman questioned Josah with a stern look.
 “We don’t feed animals, only people.”

 “I understand.
 We have a long journey ahead of us.
 Anything would help.”

 She turned back to the fire, ordering the two attendees to take the chicken away from the flames.
+Her black hair with streaks of gray pulled away from her binding with every movement.
 “These are ready.”